 An important assumption driving the result that significantly less inflation volatility is desirable in the presence of sticky prices is that government debt is state-noncontingent.
-When government debt is state contingent, the presence of sticky prices may introduce no difference in the optimal choice of fiscal and monetary policy, nor in the resulting real allocation (see also Correia et al., 2001).
+When government debt is state contingent, the presence of sticky prices may introduce no difference in the in the Ramsey real allocation (see also Correia et al., 2001).
 The reason for this result is that, as shown in Lucas and Stokey (1983), when government debt is state contingent and prices are fully flexible, the Ramsey allocation does not pin down the price level uniquely.
 In this case there is an infinite number of price level processes (and thus of money supply processes) that can be supported as Ramsey outcomes.
 Loosely speaking, the introduction of price stickiness simply "uses this degree of freedom" without altering other aspects of the Ramsey solution.
 This is not possible under state-noncontingent debt.
-For in this case the price level is uniquely determined in the flexible-price economy.
+For in this case the price level is uniquely determined in the flexibleprice economy.
 Thus, the presence of nominal rigidities modifies the optimal real allocation in fundamental ways.